 29. User-generated marketing

-While partnership marketing harnesses the power of other businesses, user-generated marketing harnesses the power of your audience.
+While partnership marketing harnesses the power of other businesses, user-generated marketing taps into your audience.
 Any strategy that allows consumers to participate in a marketing campaign is considered user-generated marketing.

-The most common user-generated marketing strategy is to get users to share social media posts of themselves using your product.
-On Instagram, this typically involves using a branded hashtag so that all the posts can be gathered in one place or tagging the brand in a TikTok, Story or Reel.
+The most common user-generated marketing strategy is getting users to use your product and share the experience via social media.
+On Instagram, this typically involves using a branded hashtag to organize all posts in one place or tagging the brand in a TikTok, Story or Reel.

 30. Seasonal marketing

 Seasonal marketing, also known as holiday marketing, is the promotion of products and services at certain times throughout the year.
 This might involve having one marketing campaign for Valentine’s Day, a different one for Christmas, and yet another for Pride month.

-While every business can benefit from this type of marketing, it’s especially crucial for those that rely heavily on certain time of year for sales.
-A florist or jewelry business, for instance, will want to invest heavily in marketing campaigns for holidays like Valentine’s Day and Mother’s Day.
+While every business can benefit from this type of marketing, it’s especially crucial for seasonal businesses.
+A florist or jewelry business, for instance, will want to invest heavily in marketing for Valentine’s Day and Mother’s Day.

 31. Stealth marketing